How to Wash Shin Guards for Soccer: 7 Quick and Easy Steps

 Hand Wash with Soapy Water:

 Fill a bowl or sink with warm water and add a small amount of mild detergent.
 Gently scrub the shin guards using a fine brush or a soft cloth.
+Pay special attention to areas prone to collecting sweat and bacteria, such as the padding and straps.

 Soak for a Few Hours: